PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 The Treaty signifies not only an end but also a new beginning – a chance for our war-torn continent to heal its wounds and move towards unity and prosperity.
 It is indeed a monumental milestone in Khorvaire’s history which we should all cherish cautiously while working towards establishing lasting peace.

+### Mysterious Calamities Plague Outlying Settlements

+SHARN INQUISITOR

+MYSTERIOUS CALAMITIES PLAGUE OUTLYING SETTLEMENTS

+In recent weeks, reports of inexplicable devastation have trickled in from several small towns and villages across Breland and neighboring regions.
+Eyewitness accounts describe scenes of utter destruction, with buildings reduced to rubble and farmlands scorched beyond recognition.
+Authorities remain baffled by the cause of these incidents, with theories ranging from freak magical storms to rampaging elementals.

+"It was like nothing I've ever seen," said Mira Thornhaven, a merchant who narrowly escaped the destruction of Millbrook, a small farming community near the Droaam border.
+"One moment all was calm, the next... it was as if the very earth was screaming."

+House Jorasco healers have been dispatched to affected areas, tending to survivors who speak of an overwhelming sense of rage and despair in the wake of the destruction.
+King Boranel's court has yet to make an official statement on these events.

+UNDERWORLD UNREST: GANG VIOLENCE SURGES IN LOWER WARDS

+Tensions continue to rise in Sharn's lower wards as an ongoing turf war between rival gangs escalates.
+The City Watch reports an uptick in violence, particularly in the Callestan district.

+Sources close to the investigation suggest that the conflict centers around control of the lucrative dreamlily trade, with the Boromar Clan and Daask at the heart of the struggle.
+Residents report frequent skirmishes and suspicious disappearances, while local businesses suffer from increased "protection" fees.
+The situation has prompted calls for increased City Watch presence, but critics argue this may only inflame tensions further.
+Commander Iyanna ir'Talan of the Daggerwatch Garrison assures citizens that "all necessary measures" are being taken to restore order, but declined to provide specifics, citing ongoing operations.

+Giant Runes and New Routes

+Morgrave University has announced a breakthrough in the study of Xen'drik artifacts, with Professor Gellen ir'Korran claiming to have deciphered previously unknown Giant runes.
+This development promises to shed new light on pre-Galifar history.

+House Orien has unveiled plans for an expanded lightning rail network, promising faster travel times between major cities.
+Critics argue the project may disrupt local ecosystems, while supporters hail it as a necessary step for continued economic growth.

 ### Skyway's Floating Gardens Flourish with Rare Flora